 FACTBOX-China's love of e-commerce powers Alibaba's Singles' Day

-China's dominant e-commerce firm Alibaba Group Holding Ltd raked in $23 billion worth of sales in the first nine hours of its annual Singles' Day shopping extravaganza on Monday, setting records as the event celebrates its 11th year.
+China's dominant e-commerce firm Alibaba Group Holding raked in $23 billion worth of sales in the first nine hours of its annual Singles' Day shopping extravaganza on Monday, setting records as the event celebrates its 11th year.
 The 24-hour shopping event is akin to Black Friday and Cyber Monday in the United States and has become a highlight of China's e-commerce industry, with other retailers running concurrent promotions.
+This year, Alibaba netted $1 billion in sales in the event's first 68 seconds.

 Here are some quick facts about China's e-commerce's industry: WORLD'S BIGGEST

-China is on track to book $1.94 trillion in e-commerce sales in 2019, more than three times the United States in second place with $586.92 billion, showed a report from researcher eMarketer.
+China is on track to book $1.94 trillion in e-commerce sales in 2019, more than three times the United States which is in second place with $586.92 billion, a report from researcher eMarketer shows.
 China on its own represents 54.7% of the global e-commerce market, nearly twice the share of the next five countries combined, the report showed.

-However, the country is ranked fourth when it comes to forecast e-commerce sales growth for 2019, behind Mexico, India and the Philippines, according to eMarketer.
+However, the country is ranked fourth when it comes to forecasting e-commerce sales growth for 2019, behind Mexico, India and the Philippines, according to eMarketer.
 TOP PLAYERS

-SECTOR'S BACKBONE E-commerce in China is heavily reliant on an army of logistics companies and couriers as well as payment systems such as Alibaba-backed Alipay and WeChat Pay from Tencent Holdings Ltd.
+SECTOR'S BACKBONE E-commerce in China is heavily reliant on logistics companies, couriers and payment systems such as Alibaba-backed Alipay and WeChat Pay from Tencent Holdings Ltd.

-JD.com manages its own logistics network - a FedEx-style parcel delivery services which it started last year.
+JD.com manages its own logistics network, a FedEx-style parcel delivery service which it started last year.
 HOW ARE THEY FARING?

-The rapid growth of Alibaba and JD.com into e-commerce giants has tracked that of China's economy and the expansion of the country's middle class over the past two decades.
+The rapid growth of Alibaba and JD.com has tracked that of China's economy and the expansion of its middle class over the past two decades.
 This, however, has also made them vulnerable, as the economy slows to its weakest pace in almost three decades and retail sales post their slowest growth since early 2003.

-They are also doubling down on reaching consumers in China's second- and third-tier cities, where Pinduoduo currently has a foothold, citing more promising, higher growth. ($1 = 6.9941 Chinese yuan renminbi)
+They are also doubling down on reaching consumers in China's third- and fourth-tier cities, where Pinduoduo currently has a foothold, citing more promising, higher growth. ($1 = 6.9941 Chinese yuan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)